Dynamically Scaled Activation Steering: Limitations and Discussion

 \method exploits the Linear Representation Hypothesis, assuming linear separability in the activation space.
-When this hypothesis is not valid (\eg, non-linear structure in activation space) we should account for that by, for example, using a non-linear regressor (\eg an MLP).
-While this approach is theoretically valid, empirical results should back up its practical feasability.
+When this hypothesis is not valid (\eg non-linear structure in activation space) we should account for that by, for example, using a non-linear regressor (\eg an MLP).
+While this approach is theoretically valid, empirical results should back up its practical feasibility.

 \method relies on the quality of the logistic regressors $h_\ell$.
 A poor performance, \ie due to poor data separability for example, hinders \method performance (see \Cref{app:noise} for plots and discussion).
-This is both a drawback, since one cannot benefit from adaptive strengths; but also an advantage because even with a random classifier, \method falls back to the vanilla steering!
+This is both a drawback, since one cannot benefit from adaptive strengths; but also an advantage because even with a random classifier, \method falls back to the vanilla steering.

-\method introduces an additional training set with respect to traditional steering.
-While the size of this dataset is small (\eg 32 sentences), it adds an additional step for the user.
-However, we believe that the benefit of \method over traditional steering largely outweights this overhead.
+\method introduces an additional training set with respect to traditional steering. \rebuttaltmlr{This set is deliberately small (\eg 32 sentences), as activation steering targets the low-data regime where fine-tuning is not yet the natural choice; moreover, \Cref{app:num_samples} shows that \method only becomes more reliable as more data is available.} While this adds a step for the user, we believe that the benefit of \method over traditional steering largely outweighs this overhead.

-We could condition \method on pixel or attention masks to achieve more precise spatial or temporal control.
-However, it would require adding significant machinery to extract, process, and apply these maps.
-While cross-attention maps are available within some models, they can be noisy and require careful handling.
-Using a more precise external segmentation model would dramatically increase the computational cost, defeating the purpose of a simple, fast intervention and conflicting with the ``lightweight'' principle of \method, which aims for near-zero computational overhead.